brandontnavarrete/Building-SQL-Database/README.md

 Key objectives include;
 1.)
 Create a file to store credentials to a SQL server.
 (Username and Password)
  * env.py
- *

 2.)
-Establish a connection from python to MySQL.
+Establish a connection from Python to MySQL.
    * '''
     connection = mysql.connector.connect(
     host='localhost',